Vera-Piazzini/BEPVisTool/docs/intro.rst

   :alt: Stacked Bar chart visualization
   :align: center

-This visualization leverages the stacking of information to display the dynamics of the building’s energy balance (kWh), distinguishing between various energy types.
-The approach involves creating two charts side by side—one for annual data and another for monthly data—to facilitate the understanding of temporal variations.
-A single legend ensures consistency in the color scale for each type of consumption, simplifying the interpretation of results.
-The purpose of this chart is to present both the annual and monthly energy balance, highlighting energy gains and losses.
-The selected parameters include heating, solar radiation, lighting, electrical equipment, occupancy (people), window transmittance, air infiltration, opaque surface conduction, natural ventilation, mechanical ventilation, and cooling.
-For enhanced comparability and interpretation, all data were converted into kWh.
+This visualization displays the building’s **energy balance (kWh)** by stacking multiple energy components.
+Two charts—annual and monthly—are presented side by side to reveal temporal patterns.
+A unified legend maintains a consistent colour scale across energy types.

+The stacked structure allows users to quickly understand how processes such as heating, solar gains, lighting, equipment, people, envelope conduction, natural ventilation, mechanical ventilation, and cooling contribute to total gains and losses.
+All values are expressed in kWh to ensure comparability.

 **Bar Chart**
 ---------------------